Welcome to the ERTH 353, Environmental Fluid Mechanics, public webpage for the Spring 2026 semester.

 Fri., 20 Feb., Quiz #4.
 Acceleration due to molecular viscosity and concave and convex velocity profiles.
 Begin discussion of body forces: Gravity.

-Mon., 23 Feb., True gravity, centripetal and centrifigal acceleration, and apparent gravity
+Mon., 23 Feb., True gravity, centripetal and centrifugal acceleration, and apparent gravity

-Weds., 25 Feb., First Annual Environmental Fluid Mechanics Breakfast at Mom's resturant
+Weds., 25 Feb., First Annual Environmental Fluid Mechanics Breakfast at Mom's restaurant

 Fri., 27 Feb., Discussion of units, review of apparent gravity, true gravity, and centrifugal forces